When You Believe: Chart performance

-The song performed moderately in the United States, despite a performance of The Oprah Winfrey Show and the 71st annual Academy Awards.
+The song performed moderately in the United States, despite a performance on The Oprah Winfrey Show and the 71st annual Academy Awards.
 It peaked at number 15 on the Hot 100 and number three on Billboards Adult Contemporary Chart.
 On March 24, 1999, after fluctuating in the US charts, the song was certified platinum by the Recording Industry Association of America (RIAA), denoting shipments of over 1,000,000 units.
 In Canada, the song debuted on the RPM Singles Chart at number 66 on the RPM issue dated December 7, 1998, and peaked at number 20 on the chart issue dated January 25, 1999.
 It was present on the chart for a total of ten weeks.

 The song performed moderately in Australia, where it entered at number 25 on the ARIA Singles Chart during the week of December 6, 1998.
 It remained on the chart for 14 weeks, spending its last week on the chart at number 50; it was certified gold by the Australian Recording Industry Association (ARIA), denoting shipments of over 35,000 units.
 In New Zealand, it peaked at number eight on the singles chart, and spent nine weeks fluctuating in the singles chart.
 "When You Believe" experienced its highest charting in Europe.
 In Belgium, it reached number five on the Flanders Ultratop 50, and peaked at number four and spent 20 weeks on the Wallonian Ultratop 40.
 During the week of December 5, 1998, "When You Believe" entered the Dutch Top 40 at number fifty-four.
 The song spent twenty-one weeks on the singles chart and was peaked at number four.
-Due to strong single sales, the song entered the Finnish Singles Chart at number 10, however, it only spent one week in the chart.
+Due to strong single sales, the song entered the Finnish Singles Chart at number 10, but it only spent one week in the chart.
 In France, the song entered the French Singles Chart at number 14 on December 5, 1998 and eventually peaked at number five.
 After spending 20 weeks fluctuating in the singles chart, it was certified silver by the Syndicat National de l'Édition Phonographique (SNEP).
 In Germany, it peaked at number eight on the German Singles Chart and was certified gold by the Bundesverband Musikindustrie, denoting shipments of over 250,000 units.
 The song peaked at number seven in Ireland, where it spent 11 weeks in the Irish Singles Chart.